openshift-labs/learn-katacoda/introduction/developing-with-odo/05-exposing-components-to-public.md

-We have updated `frontend` to be linked with `backend` to allow our application's components to communicate.
+We have updated `frontend` to connect to our `backend`, allowing our application's components to communicate.
 Let's now create an external URL for our application so we can see it in action:

 `odo url create frontend --port 8080`{{execute}}